-effect that troops were on their way in On the 15th of May, 1850, three divi-large numbers to the city, both by sea sions, of two hundred men each, that had and land, to crush at once the invaders, concentered off the Island of Mageres, their sympathizers, and all hopes of a renear Yucatan, embarked on board a volution at a blow.
-This, in the estimasteamer in the pay of the Junta, though tion of the General: and his men, was of ostensibly held by others, and started di- no consequence, if the people showed any rect for Cuba.
-Early on the morning of inclination to join them; they did not. the 19th, the steamer glided quietly into and Lopez, perceiving that without such the port of Cardinas, and succeeded in encouragement, it would be useless for landing her men, but not without discov- him to attempt to hold the city, sorrowery.
-As Lopez drew up his divisions fully relinquished his design upon Maupon the shore, the signal of alarm was tanzas, re-embarked, and the Creole moved given, the Spanish troops were hurriedly off with the invaders, in the direction of drawn out, and arrayed in order of battle, Key West, where she arrived in safety. the people were summoned to the rescue, closely followed however by the Spanish the order given on both sides to fire, and war steamer Pizarro, from which she very vanced, and in obedience to the order of From Savannah, Lopez proceeded to the General, opened another volley upon New Orleans, the head quarters of the the troops, who, unable longer to endure Junta.
-Here, with others, he was again the terrible fire of the invaders, hurriedly arrested, by order of the government, and discharged and then threw by their pieces, a true bill found against him by the Grand broke, and scattering in all directions, fled.
-Jury of the United States Court, for vio-After a short pursuit, Lopez recalled his lating the act of 1818.
-The government men, called upon the inhabitants to join failed however in making out its case him, marched triumphantly into the pub- against one or two of his colleagues, and an end, and formally took possession of sult of his operations at Cardinas, Lopez was in no wise disheartened.
-Letters It was the intention of Lopez, once he subsequently received from various sechad taken Cardinas, to leave it in the tions of Cuba strengthened him in the hands of the Creoles, and then proceed, conviction that the Creoles of that Island by rail-road or otherwise, to Matanzas. were not all composed of the same igno-The people, however, showed neither en-thusiasm at his success, nor willingness His correspondence, as well as that of the to join his ranks.
-A few-a very few- Junta generally, with the resident Cuban only displayed a desire to take up arms, Creoles, was of an extensive character; rally under his banner, and battle for the and his letters encouraged him to proceed, independence of their country.
-Lopez promising him at the same time the most scarcely knew what to think of this.
-It liberal co-operation, and the heartiest and was impossible to reconcile such conduct readiest assistance, both in money and generous soul inspired him with the de otherwise, we shall not budge an inch." termination to free them from the Spanish This was good reasoning, and Lopez, the penalty.
-If he succeeded, the hope, from Principe.
-At length it came. the dream of his life would be realized, True to their promise, the Cuban revoand the joy attending that was in itself lutionists took the next step. the gyves which held them in bondage, tiver.
-The country in the neighborhood ber.
+effect that troops were on their way in On the 15th of May, 1850, three divi-large numbers to the city, both by sea sions, of two hundred men each, that had and land, to crush at once the invaders, near Yucatan, embarked on board a volution at a blow.
+This, in the estimasteamer in the pay of the Junta, though ostensibly held by others, and started dino consequence, if the people showed any rect for Cuba.
+Early on the morning of inclination to join them; they did not, the 19th, the steamer glided quietly into and Lopez, perceiving that without such the port of Cardinas, and succeeded in encouragement, it would be useless for landing her men, but not without discov- him to attempt to hold the city. sorrowery.
+As Lopez drew up his divisions fully relinquished his design upon Maupon the shore, the signal of alarm was tanzas, re-embarked, and the Creole moved given, the Spanish troops were hurriedly off with the invaders, in the direction of the people were summoned to the rescue, closely followed however by the Spanish the order given on both sides to fire, and war steamer Pizarro, from which she very him, marched triumphantly into the pub- against one or two of his colleagues, and ba, pronounced the Spanish authority at Though somewhat disturbed at the rean end, and formally took possession of sult of his operations at Cardinas, Lopez was in no wise disheartened.
+Letters It was the intention of Lopez, once he subsequently received from various sec-